Florida Atlantic vs. Old Dominion NCAA Football Odds, Plays and Insights | November 13, 2021

 Old Dominion Stats and Trends

-- Old Dominion has five wins against the spread in nine games this year.
+- Old Dominion has played nine games, with five wins against the spread.

-- The Monarchs have been underdogs by 6.5 points or more five times this year and have covered the spread twice.
+- This season, the Monarchs have just two ATS wins in five games as an underdog of 6.5 points or more.

-- Old Dominion's games this year have hit the over on four of nine set point totals (44.4%).
+- Old Dominion's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

 - Old Dominion is 4-0 against the spread and 3-1 overall in games when it records more than 22.2 points.

-- In games that Old Dominion picks up over 388.0 yards, the team is 3-1 against the spread and 2-2 overall.
+- When Old Dominion churns out over 388.0 yards, the team is 3-1 against the spread and 2-2 overall.

-- This year the Monarchs have turned the ball over 17 times, three more than the Owls' takeaways (14).
+- The Monarchs have turned the ball over 17 times this season, three more turnovers than the Owls have forced (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.